Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Example models and numerical results

 To measure the efficiency of each scheme with respect to the previous metrics, we determine the {\em computational cost} required to achieve a given error.
 This cost is estimated by counting the total number of evaluations of the propagators $\phi_A$ and $\phi_B$, which serve as the fundamental computational units for all the splitting schemes.
 It is worth noticing that symmetric affine schemes evaluate both propagators an equal number of times at each step, but this is not the case for the even-order composition schemes analyzed in this article.
 For instance, the fourth-order scheme of Neri given in \eqref{eq:neri_coeffs} requires three and four evaluations of each propagator per step, as one of its coefficients is zero.
 Additionally, the cost of evaluating each propagator can differ significantly (for example, $\phi_A $ may be implemented as an $\mathcal{O}(N^2)$ matrix-vector product or an $\mathcal{O}(N \log_2 N)$ Fast Fourier Transform, while $\phi_B$ may require an $\mathcal{O}(N)$ element-wise vector-vector multiplication).
 Therefore, the performance of composition schemes can be influenced by the sequence in which the propagators are computed.
 To conduct a fair comparison between the two families of splitting schemes, it would be necessary to determine the total computing time per step for each approach.
 However, since this time can be highly dependent on factors such as implementation details, computer architecture, and software environment, we consider more fruitful to estimate the computational cost as the number of evaluations of the most expensive propagator.
 For composition schemes, this propagator is chosen as the {\em least} invoked one, which establishes a lower bound on their computational cost, bearing in mind that this approach may underestimate the actual cost for these schemes.

-All numerical experiments were performed using both Hermite and Fourier pseudo-spectral discretizations, since our software implementation deals indistinctly with both bases.
-In general, the Fourier method achieves an absolute error $\mathcal{E}_\infty$ lower than the Hermite method by about two orders of magnitude, but the results are qualitatively similar and lead to identical conclusions.
+All numerical experiments were performed using both Hermite and Fourier pseudo-spectral discretizations.
+When high accuracy is sought, the Fourier method achieves an absolute error $\mathcal{E}_{\infty}$ lower than the Hermite method by virtue of its lower computational complexity (and thus less round-off error), but in all cases the results are qualitatively similar and lead to identical general conclusions.
+A brief account of the pseudo-spectral method is given in \ref{sec:pseudo-spectral}.
+In \ref{sec:propagators} we give details on the calculation of partial propagators for the various models.

-In \ref{sec:algorithms} we give implementation details, such as the calculation of propagators for the various models.
-The complete source code for generating the presented results is available at the repository \url{https://github.com/raviola/pseudosplit-paper} under a free software license \cite{raviola2023pseudosplit}.
+The algorithms were implemented in Python 3.10.9, utilizing the numerical libraries \texttt{numpy} 1.22.4 \cite{harris2020numpy} and \texttt{scipy} 1.7.3 \cite{virtanen2020scipy}, and the experiments were conducted on a laptop computer with an Intel Core i5-10210U processor and 16 GB of RAM.
+The source code needed for generating the presented results is available at the repository \url{https://github.com/raviola/pseudosplit-paper} under a free software license \cite{raviola2023pseudosplit}.